Everything You Need to Know About LoRaWAN

 What is the typical range of LoRaWAN?

-LoRaWAN provides long-range communications of up to five kilometers in urban areas and 15 kilometers in rural areas.
+LoRaWAN provides long-range communications of up to five kilometers in urban areas and 15 kilometers in rural areas, which can be tested before a larger scale rollout.
 An indispensable characteristic of the LoRaWan solution is its ultra-low power requirements, which enables the creation of battery-operated devices that can last up to ten years.
 The LoRaWAN protocol is perfect for applications that require long-range communication among a large number of devices with low power requirements and that collect small amounts of data.

 How secure is LoRaWAN?